Can you use horse pellets for cat litter?

 Since manufacturers or customer service won’t always be very forthcoming with their answers, you should mention you’re buying the bedding for cat litter to avoid misunderstandings.

 Unlike adult cats, kittens often try to eat litter because they’re small and curious.
-As such, you should be extra careful with what type of litter you’re using.
+As such, you should be extra careful with the type of litter you’re using.

 Wood pellets are safer because they won’t clump inside the stomach and cause a blockage.
 However, they can still upset your kitten’s tummy if eaten in large amounts.